37 new COVID-19 cases in Southeastern Idaho - Local News 8

 SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has 37 new confirmed cases of COVID-19.

-There are 21 new cases in Bannock County, 9 in Bingham County, 1 in Oneida and 6 in Power County.
+There are 12 new cases in Bannock County, 17 in Bingham County, 2 in Franklin County, 1 in Oneida County and 5 in Power County.

-Of the 724 total confirmed and probable cases, 560 have recovered from COVID-19.
+This brings the total of confirmed and probable cases to 764, 606 have recovered from COVID-19.

-Community Transmission has been identified in recent cases in Bear Lake and Oneida Counties.
-Community transmission is defined as illness within a community that lacks connection to travel or other confirmed cases.

 For more information, click HERE.